ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 - ***301-500 ft.:***
 All creatures and objects must make a DC 20 Strength saving throw at the start of each of their rounds or be pulled 20 feet toward the center and take 5d12 force damage.
 On a success, they are not pulled but still take half damage.
 Teleportation attempts must make a DC 25 Constitution check to proceed.

-- ***501-1000 ft. away:***
+- ***501-1000 ft.:***
 All creatures and objects must make a DC 15 Strength saving throw at the start of each of their rounds or be pulled 10 feet toward the center, they are not pulled on a success.

-After each round, the black hole's pull grows stronger, expands the size of affected area by 10 feet (starting at 1 ft.), creatures within 500 feet must make another DC 20 Wisdom saving throw every round or suffer from space-time distortion, causing them to be randomly displaced by 2d10 feet in any direction and experiencing time dilation, losing their action for the round.
+After each round, the black hole's pull grows stronger, expands the size of affected area by 100 feet (starting at 1 ft.) and reaches maximum radius of 1000 feet after 10 rounds, creatures within 500 feet must make another DC 20 Wisdom saving throw every round or suffer from space-time distortion, causing them to be randomly displaced by 2d10 feet in any direction and experiencing time dilation, losing their action for the round.

 You can end the spell at will, causing the singularity to collapse into nothingness.
 However, if the singularity is allowed to remain for the full duration, it may become unstable and expand uncontrollably, leading to catastrophic consequences.